Skip to main content

 • --asset <NAME|auto>

-• Release asset name. auto selects the current platform archive.
+• Release asset name. auto selects the archive for the current platform and build bundle.

 • Default: auto